HanRah/bourse/README.md

 # Bourse

-This project is a React component that displays a candlestick chart using the lightweight-charts library.
+This is a React project that displays a candlestick chart using the `lightweight-charts` library.

 ## Installation